jlkalberer/PN532/README.md

 ### Contribution
 It's based on [Adafruit_NFCShield_I2C](http://goo.gl/pk3FdB).
-[Seeed Studio](http://goo.gl/zh1iQh) rewrite the library to make it easy to support different interfaces and platforms.
+[Seeed Studio](http://goo.gl/zh1iQh) rewrote the library to make it easy to support different interfaces and platforms.
 @Don writes the [NDEF library](http://goo.gl/jDjsXl) to make it more easy to use.
 @JiapengLi adds HSU interface.
 @awieser adds card emulation function.